unalmis/automate/tips.md

 If you decide to remove the `akmod-nvidia` package, you should also delete the signing key.

-You may find the `mokutil --help` command helpful.

 1. The output of `mokutil --list-enrolled` shows the enrolled keys in order
 2. If the akmod key was labeled key 2, its key number should be `0002`
 3. Mark the akmod key for deletion